triptease/docs/data-setup.md

 You will need the following:

 1. A BigQuery account (either a user and/or service account)
-   * You can signup for their free tier here: https://cloud.google.com/bigquery/
+   * You can signup for the [free tier here](https://cloud.google.com/bigquery/)
 2. A BigQuery project where you want the data to be visible
-   * You can create a project here: https://console.cloud.google.com/projectcreate
+   * You can create a [project here](https://console.cloud.google.com/projectcreate)

-Once you have both of those you need to share you BigQuery account with Triptease so we can share the data with you.
+Once you have both of those you need to share your BigQuery account with Triptease so we can share the data with you.

 NB.
 Having both a service account and a user account is recommended as it allows you to explore the data as a user and then use the service account for automated processes etc (Like BI Access).

 ## What are the next steps?

-Once Triptease has added your account, you can then follow this link: https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:search)?queryText=triptease
+Once Triptease has added your account, you can then follow [this link](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:search)?queryText=triptease)

 If prompted click the "ENABLE" button to allow access to Analytics Hub